The Ethical Supermarkets In The UK To Know

 No major supermarket can be said to be truly ethical.
 This is because all of the Big Six supermarkets have inherent and systemic issues that don’t make any of them particularly ethical.
 Whilst some of them are making some progress, the single most ethical option is to avoid any mainstream supermarkets.

 Some towns may still have independent shops, offering food and drink products.
-Zero-waste shops are also popping up in many towns and cities across the UK – from refill shops in London to zero-waste shops in Edinburgh, offering a more sustainable way to shop.
+Zero-waste shops are also now widely found in many towns and cities across the UK – from refill shops in London to zero-waste shops in Edinburgh, offering a more sustainable way to shop.

 It may feel like public pressure doesn’t do much.
 But do remember that many supermarkets and brands have switched to plastic-free teabags because of mounting consumer pressure.
 Therefore, any chance that you get to sign any petitions or send emails, Tweets, or Facebook comments to supermarkets related to their ethics, then it’s important to do so.